Services

 The recommended 2026 commercial cleaning software stack

-Solo operator (1-5 cleaners): Jobber ($69) + Xero/QuickBooks ($30) + HubSpot Free + Scayled Starter ($59 USD/mo, 150 credits) = ~$180/month.
+Solo operator (1-5 cleaners): Jobber ($69) + Xero or QuickBooks ($30) + HubSpot Free + Scayled Starter ($59 USD/mo, 150 credits) = roughly $180 per month.
+Enough to run 10 scans a week and produce a steady pipeline.

-Growing operator (5-30 cleaners): Jobber or ServiceM8 ($149) + Xero/QuickBooks ($60) + HubSpot Free + Scayled Pro ($119 USD/mo, 300 credits) = ~$340/month.
+Growing operator (5-30 cleaners): Jobber or ServiceM8 ($149) + Xero or QuickBooks ($60) + HubSpot Free + Scayled Pro ($119 USD/mo, 300 credits) = roughly $340 per month.
+This is the stage where the neighbour strategy compounds fastest because you have enough anchor sites to scan weekly.

-Established operator (30-100+ cleaners): Janitorial Manager or ServiceTitan ($300+) + Xero/QuickBooks ($120) + HubSpot Starter ($30) + Scayled Pro ($119/mo, 300 credits) = ~$580/month.
+Established operator (30-100+ cleaners): Janitorial Manager or ServiceTitan ($300+) + Xero or QuickBooks ($120) + HubSpot Starter ($30) + Scayled Pro ($119/mo, 300 credits) = roughly $580 per month.
+At this scale the prospecting tool feeds the BDM team rather than the owner.

 Try Scayled